-Using Time Doctor behind corporate firewalls
+Using Time Doctor Behind Corporate Firewalls

 Time Doctor is comprised of a desktop application (the time tracker and task manager), a web interface/dashboard (presentation and reporting), and an API framework (back-end communications between the application and the servers).

 Opening the Firewall

-** must be replaced with the Time Doctor subdomain assigned to your team when the company account was first created.
+*NOTE: The aa must be replaced with the Time Doctor subdomain assigned to your team when the company account was first created.

-- Make sure that DNS name resolution works properly and port 53 outbound is not filtered from your network.
+- Make sure that DNS name resolution works properly and that port 53 outbound is not filtered from your network.

-For questions, comments or feedback regarding this topic, please send an email to firstname.lastname@example.org.
+For questions, comments, or feedback regarding this topic, please send an email to firstname.lastname@example.org.